JohnFattore/FattoreStreet/README.md

 This starts up a development server on port 5173 that serves out the react app with API URLS pointing to the Docker containers.

 ### Production / Hosting
 This webapp is hosted for production on AWS.
 A task definition defines how the Gunicorn and NGINX containers are hosted using AWS fargate.
-A managed RDS server running postgres handles the database and persistant data.An AWS application load balancer handles HTTPS and provides extra security.
+A managed RDS server running postgres handles the database and persistant data.
+An AWS application load balancer handles HTTPS and provides extra security.
+The DNS route 53 validates the CA and resolves domain names to ip addresses.

+### Dev Ops System Overview
+- All traffic is first resolved by the DNS route 53 and its list of records in the hosted zone, which includes:
+1. A CNAME record that validates the CA certificate
+2. A A record that directs traffic to the application load balancer (ALB).
+- The ALB receives HTTP/HTTPS requests and also serves a view functions:
+1. HTTPS requests recieved on port 443 is routed to port 80 of the fargate/ecs service.
+2. HTTP requests received on port 80 are routed to port 443, so all subsequent requests use SSL/TLS (HTTPS).
+3. TOD: Requests using the wrong domain, such as fattorestreet.com, are redirect to www.fattorestreet.com.
+- The NGINX container is listening on port 80 and serves two functions:
+1. Serving out static files such as the react app, static django files, and other media.
+2. Acting as a reverse proxy for the Django/Gunicorn server on port 8000.
+- The Gunicorn server communcates via HTTP with the PostgreSQL server running on RDS.

+### Domain naming
+The CA cert is *.fattore.com, so any subdomain is supported (TODO).
+The hosted zone is called fattorestreet.com so all subdomains can be easily accomidated One unified domain should be used for all traffic (www. or not)

+### CI/CD Pipeline
+The continous integration, continious deployment pipeline consists of a distinct CI and CD.
+The CI are automated tests for both the react and django apps.
+The CD is a .sh file called deploy.sh that does everything between building the production code and deploying it onto AWS.

 ## Future To Do
 #### The long term goal is to be cloud agnostic because I don't want to be tied to a particular cloud vender.